Two C Rated Round Rock ISD Elementaries, Three Points Apart

 The Neighborhoods

 Both zones serve the northeast side of Round Rock ISD.
 Caldwell Heights draws from the more affordable, older neighborhoods closer to Hutto.
 Double File Trail draws from slightly newer subdivisions along the 45 Toll corridor.
-The $26K price difference at the median is not huge, but Caldwell Heights gives you more balanced TEA performance for less money.
+The $26K median price difference is real but modest, and the TEA performance gap between the campuses is similarly modest (three points overall).

 Browse all homes zoned to Caldwell Heights Elementary or homes zoned to Double File Trail Elementary.